 That being said, I would love to go back to Thailand, and do myself intend to one day do a trip quite similar to the one you describe.
 But I prepare for this by doing a LOT of research, and reading a variety of books on the places I'd like to visit.
 It is from this that I have heard the advice to connect with other female travellers.

 At least consider doing research with your mind open to accepting the unfairness of it, for the sake of your own safety.
 Lonely Planet has a great book called Southeast Asia on a Shoestring, and also a couple books on travel safety.
-Bon Voyage! almost 5 years ago
+Bon Voyage! about 5 years ago